PimentNoir/fadecandy/README.md

 Fadecandy
 =========

+Fadecandy is a project that makes LED art easier, tastier, and more creative!
+There isn't much documentation online yet, but you can read the [introductory blog post about Fadecandy](http://scanlime.org/2013/11/fadecandy-easier-tastier-and-more-creative-led-art/) for more information, or peruse the READMEs included in this repository.

 Fadecandy drives addressable LED strips with the WS2811 and WS2812 controllers.
 These LED strips are common and inexpensive, available from [many suppliers](http://www.aliexpress.com/item/5M-WS2811-LED-digital-strip-60leds-m-with-60pcs-WS2811-built-in-tthe-5050-smd-rgb/635563383.html?tracelog=back_to_detail_a) for around $0.25 per pixel.

 Fadecandy makes it easy to drive these LEDs from anything with USB, and it includes unique algorithms which eliminate many of the common visual glitches you see when using these LEDs.